HorvathLab/NGS/SCExecute/docs/Grouping.md

-# SCExecute Read Grouping / Cell Barcodes
+# SCExecute Cell Barcodes

-SCExecute splits the aligned reads by a group identifier extracted from each alignment record.
-Usecases include cell-barcodes added for single-cell sequencing.
-Read groups can be extracted from read headers by regular expression, splitting lines according to some separator character, or directly from BAM alignment headers.
-Aligned reads without a group identifier can be assigned a specific identifier or omitted from the output.
+SCExecute splits the aligned reads by cell barcodes extracted from each alignment record.
+Cell barcodes can be extracted from read headers by regular expression, splitting lines according to some separator character, or directly from BAM alignment headers.
+Aligned reads without a group identifier can be assigned a specific identifier or skipped.

-The available read-grouping strategies are defined in the file `group.ini` in the SCExecute distribution.
-New or modified read-grouping strategies can be created, using the same format, in a `group.ini` file in the current working directory.
-Named grouping strategies in the current working directory override those with the same name in the SCExecute distribution.
+The available cell-barcode strategies are defined in the file `group.ini` in the SCExecute distribution.
+New or modified cell-barcode strategies can be created, using the same format, using a similar `group.ini` file in the current working directory.
+Named cell-barcode extraction rules in the current working directory override those with the same name in the SCExecute distribution.

 ## Read-Grouping Strategies

 ### UMI-tools
-> Pick out cell barcodes from read name/identifier added by umi_tools.
+> Cell barcodes from read name added by UMI-tools.

 ### STARsolo
+> Cell barcodes from the CB tag of aligned read - reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped

+### CellRanger
-> Cell barcodes added by STARsolo as CB tag in aligned read, reads without a CB tag dropped.
+> Cell barcodes from the CB tag of aligned read - reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped

 ## Read-Grouping Operations

 ### ReadNameWord